ebruchez/ebruchez.github.io/pages/typewriter-collection-accounting.md

 ![Totalizer types and prices from a ca. 1928 brochure](/assets/pages/typewriter-accounting/totalizer-prices.webp){:standalone width="75%"}

 I am lucky that some of my machines came with totalizers - but some didn't (based on pictures and sales online, this seems to be a common issue).
-But in 2019, I bought 2 totalizers from a third party, and in 2022, I bought a parts Model-23, which came with 6 totalizers.
+In 2019, I bought 2 totalizers from a third party, and in 2022, I bought a parts Model-23, which came with 6 totalizers.
 These were in poor cosmetic condition, but they are entirely restorable.
 In particular, the machine came with a row totalizer, which so far is the only one I have in my collection.

 <figure>
     <img src="/assets/pages/typewriter-future-restorations/IMG_8500.webp"/>